ethanvillalovoz/ethanvillalovoz/README.md

 - 🌟 Research focus: Creating interactive, socially adaptive robots that enhance human-AI collaboration.
 - 💻 Find more about me at [ethanvillalovoz.github.io](https://ethanvillalovoz.github.io/).

+I want you to create a detailed write up explaining the problem you have addressed, approach we took, the challenges we faced, and the results we came up.
+Include code snippets, visualizations and more

 ---
 -->
 <p align="center">